ffbs/documentation/source/overview.rst

 Exit
 ====
 Exit nodes are the edge nodes which provide internet access to the FFBS network.
-The use Freifunk Rheinland as the exit network and need to provide NAT for this service.
+They use Freifunk Rheinland as the exit network and need to provide NAT for this service.

 Client